 Right actions at the right time

-At Rodz, we combine scoring and intent signals to trigger the right campaign at the right moment.
-A tool change, business news, a new hire?
-These signals activate the appropriate sequences, whether it is post-purchase support, an upselling motion, or a relevant add-on service.
+Rodz combines scoring and intent signals to trigger the right campaign at the right moment.
+A tool change, a business development move, a new hire: these signals activate the appropriate sequence, whether that’s post-purchase support, an upselling motion, or a relevant add-on offer.

 The Balance model: scoring by signals

-Rodz uses a proprietary scoring model called Balance, which combines two dimensions: signal type (the detected event type and its industry relevance) and recency (a coefficient that decays after 48 hours).
-This model automatically classifies prospects into three tiers:
+Rodz uses a proprietary scoring model called Balance, which combines two dimensions: signal type (the detected event and its relevance to the target industry) and recency (a coefficient that decays after 48 hours).
+After 48 hours, a signal’s value drops back toward cold-list levels.
+The model automatically classifies prospects into three tiers:

 - Tier 1 (ABM): strong signals, manual and personalized treatment

-- Tier 2 (semi-automated): medium signals, template-based approach with personalization
+- Tier 2 (semi-automated): medium signals, template-based approach with light personalization

 - Tier 3 (automated): weaker signals, standardized sequences

-To statistically validate scoring effectiveness, Rodz recommends a minimum of 274 processed prospects before drawing conclusions.
+To get statistically valid conclusions from the model, Rodz recommends processing a minimum of 274 prospects before drawing any inferences about what’s working.

-If you want to implement this model in your stack, our technical guide on Balance scoring via the Rodz API details the integration steps.
+If you want to implement this model in your stack, the technical guide on Balance scoring via the Rodz API covers the integration steps in detail.

 Frequently Asked Questions